What hours are the polls open in Duval County?

 Do I need to bring anything with me in order to vote?

 Yes.
 Florida law requires you to have a photo and signature identification.
-Some acceptable forms of identification are:
+Any one of the following photo IDs will be accepted:

 - A Florida Driver License